The Late Aaliyah's Mother Responds To Upsetting Claims In Revealing R. Kelly Documentary

 The late Aaliyah’s mother is speaking out regarding claims that recording artist R. Kelly had sex with her daughter when Aaliyah was underage.

-Lifetime’s six-part documentary series Surviving R. Kelly, which premieres in the US on Thursday at 9 p.m.
-(UK release TBC), alleges that the celebrated R&B singer is a perpetrator of sexual, physical, and mental abuse.
+Lifetime’s six-part documentary series Surviving R. Kelly, which premieres on the network Thursday at 9 p.m., alleges that the celebrated R&B singer is a perpetrator of sexual, physical, and mental abuse.
 These claims have followed Kelly throughout much of his career, but gained public attention once again in 2017, when Buzzfeed published a piece alleging that Kelly had held women in what was described as a “sex cult.’

 In addition to celebrities like John Legend and Wendy Williams, the documentary series features interviews with women who claim to be survivors of or witnesses to Kelly’s alleged abuse.
 (Kelly has previously denied all abuse allegations.)